actionhero/www.actionherojs.com/tutorials/actions.md

 ## Middleware

-You can create middlware which would apply to the connection both before and after an action.
+You can create middleware which would apply to the connection both before and after an action.
 Middleware can be either global (applied to all actions) or local, specified in each action via `action.middleware = []`.
 Supply the `names` of any middleware you want to use.

 You can [learn more about middleware here](/tutorials/middleware).